jakobbossek/ecr/README.md

 **IMPORTANT:** *This repository is outdated.
-Visit the official repository of See [ecr2](https://github.com/jakobbossek/ecr2) for the current state of development.
+Visit the official repository of  [ecr2](https://github.com/jakobbossek/ecr2) for the current state of development.
 There are various substantial interface changes and the package benefits from better performance as well as the possibility to prototype non-standard EAs by offering many more helper functions and make stuff much more explicit.*

 # ecr: Evolutionary Computing in R